programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 </ul>
 ```
 {% endraw %}

-Now we'll add author information to our existing posts (any future posts should include this info as well).
-Navigate to each existing post and add `author: ` in the front matter, followed by the post author's name.
+Now we'll add author information to our existing posts; any future posts should include this info as well.
+Navigate to each existing post and add `author: ` on its own line in the front matter, followed by the post author's name.
 This name needs to be written exactly as it appears in the author bio file the site has for you (check the repo's /\_people folder/your-name.md next to its "name" YAML).
 If you want to change displayed name, first change the "name" field in /\_people folder/their-name.md.

+The YAML at the top of a post should now look like this:
 {% raw %}
 ```
 ---